 All Section 8 leases are for an initial term of one year.

 Can I move my Section 8 rental assistance?

 Yes.
 You may move your assistance within the MMPHA service area.
-It is possible for Section 8 housing choice vouchers to be portable within the United States.
-Housing choice vouchers become portable if you can provide proof that you lived in the service area when you applied and then only after 1 full year’s participation in the program.
+Section 8 housing choice vouchers can be portable within the United States.
+Housing choice vouchers become portable if you can provide proof that you lived in the service area when you applied and after 1 full year’s participation in the program.

 Can I be working and still qualify for Section 8 rental assistance?

 Yes.
 The income guidelines for Section 8 are such that it is possible to be working and still qualify for Section 8.

 Can a single individual qualify for Section 8 assistance?

 What if my income changes while I’m receiving Section 8 rental assistance?

 A recertification is performed once a tenant has participated in the Section 8 program for a year.
 If income changes before the end of the year, tenants are required to contact the MMPHA staff so an interim recertification can be done to determine if there is a change in the amount of rent the tenant might pay.

 How much will I pay toward my rent?